mylesotoole/mylesotoole.dev/_posts/2024-03-03-making-steamos.md

 1. Open Steam, and click `Steam`, then click `Settings` then open the `Interface` tab.
    - Set **Run Steam when my computer starts** to `On`
    - Set **Start Steam in Big Picture Mode** to `On`

+### Final Steps

+1. Reboot to apply changes
+2. Use `Alt Tab` to swap between Discord and Steam.